scikit-hep/boost-histogram/docs/usage/storage.rst

 Storages
 ========

-There are several storage to choose from.
+There are several storages to choose from.
 To select a storage, pass the ``storage=bh.storage.`` argument when making a histogram.

 Simple storages